How to make a meal out of nothing !

 Thing is I quite like this.
 I have to say I relish the challenge when Paul says – go on.. make one of your great meals ‘out of nothing’ !
 The other thing I love to do is re-use left-overs in a different way.
 This time, I got to do both.

 We were setting off to see family and friends the next day so I was running down the consumables in the fridge.
 It looked pretty bare and I had 2 days to go !
-This quote from Oprah Winfrey was also on my mind, so see what I did below.
+This quote from Oprah Winfrey was also on my mind, so see how I did it below.
 The only reason I’m sharing this is because Paul loved it so much – now that’s praise enough for me.
 If he likes it, I’m happy, and I’m pretty sure anyone would be then !

 Tools & Tips